California Uninsured Motorist Accident Attorneys

 – Judd Ross Allen

-Underinsured Motorists in California Also Create Problems
+Underinsured Motorists In California Also Create Problems

-Drivers with absolutely no insurance coverage are not the only ones that can leave accident victims facing a difficult financial situation.
+Drivers with absolutely no insurance coverage are not the only ones who can leave accident victims facing a difficult financial situation.
 While California law requires a minimum amount of insurance, this is only the bare minimum that a driver can select for auto coverage.
-There is always the option to purchase more insurance to make sure that you and other accident victims are fully covered in the event of serious accidents.
+There is always the option to purchase more insurance to make sure that you and other accident victims are covered in the event of serious accidents.

-• A driver hits your car and you have severe pain in your knee afterward
+• A driver hits your car, and you have severe pain in your knee afterward.

-• The ambulance takes you to the emergency room, where you get X-rays and other diagnostic tests
+• The ambulance takes you to the emergency room, where you get X-rays and other diagnostic tests.

-• The tests reveal you have a torn ACL and you will require surgery, visits to the orthopedist, and physical therapy
+• The tests reveal you have a torn ACL, and you will require surgery, visits to the orthopedist, and physical therapy.

-• You need to purchase medication and medical equipment to immobilize your knee
+• You need to purchase medication and medical equipment to immobilize your knee.

-• You miss working for a few weeks while you recover from your surgery, which means you will lose that income
+• You miss working for a few weeks while you recover from your surgery, which means you will lose that income.

-Uninsured and Underinsured Motorist Coverage in California
+Uninsured And Underinsured Motorist Coverage In California

 California insurance laws recognize that many drivers leave others vulnerable in car accidents due to their lack of adequate insurance coverage.
 For this reason, state law also requires auto insurance companies to offer policyholders both uninsured and underinsured motorist (UM/UIM) policies at the time of purchase or renewal.